How to Keep a Steady Stream of Jobs as a Freelance Medical Writer

 • Touch base at a specific time each month to make sure their needs are met.

-• Share social posts with them individually that you know they would find useful.
+• Share industry information that you know they would find useful.
 Include a brief personal note.

 • When you complete a project, always invite feedback, and ask if they have additional needs you can help address.